nuralogix/dfx-api-snippets-python/dfxpythonclient/addData.md

 the second should be `'LAST::PROCESS'`.

-If you have more the two chunks, the first one should be `'FIRST::PROCESS'` while the second should be `'LAST::PROCESS'`; any other chunks should be `'CHUNKS::PROCESS'`
+If you have more the two chunks, the first one should be `'FIRST::PROCESS'` while the last one should be `'LAST::PROCESS'`; any other chunks should be `'CHUNKS::PROCESS'`

 ```python